jawebada/headless2static/README.md

 input from your file system (Markdown in particular).

 And that is where *headless2static* comes into play.
-It is the very simple common denominator of headless CMSs and SSGs.
+It is the very simple common denominator of headless content management systems and static site generators.
 Just call it to render input files for your SSG from the REST resource lists of your headless CMS' API.

 ## Example